AviatrixSystems/Docs/HowTos/FQDN_Whitelists_Ref_Design.rst

 Edit Source assumes you already attached a gateway to a tag.

-To go to the Edit Source page, click "Edit Source" at Egress FQDN Filter on a specific tag and follow the example in the illustration below:
+To go to the Edit Source page, click "Edit Source" at Egress FQDN Filter on a specific tag and follow the example in the illustration below, the network appeared on the right hand of the panel go through the FQDN tag filtering while the network on the left side of the panel are dropped.

 |source-edit|